-- reporting bugs and incomplete documentation

-- improving the documentation

-- finding third-party scripts to add

-- writing tutorials for newbies
+- · reporting bugs and incomplete documentation - improving the documentation (C++ api is rife) - · finding third-party scripts to add - · writing tutorials for newbies

 All those things are crucial, and often under-represented.
 So if that's your thing, go get started!